All ABout Tap Dance

 TheatreDance Home Page

-The purely American art form of Tap Dance was originally associated with the names Master Juba, George H. Primrose, King Rastus Brown and Bill Robinson.
+From its beginnings, the American art form of tap dance has been associated with four dancers: William Henry Lane, George H. Primrose, King Rastus Brown, and Bill "Bojangles" Robinson.

 Irish Clogger